 Black Madonna Gathering

-A Free, Sacred Feminine Immersion In Honor of the Magdalene Feast Day
+A Free, Sacred Feminine Immersion for Women Leaders In Honor of Magdalene Feast Day on July 22nd.

 Legend says…